 The food is a subject that is close to our heart and it's great and cheap.
 Mexico City has amazed us from breakfast done right under our hotel with an endless array of cakes and pastries, all delicious!
 So we tried this panederìe in other cities and with a few pesos did an excellent and abundant breakfast.

-Also this area is renowned for its restaurants, which serve some good local specialties such as tacos made with tortillas, which closely resemble wraps and are stuffed with meat, fish or vegetables, tortas or the sandwiches, quesadillas, which are tortillas filled with cheese, guacamole, the fried tortillas or tostadas, a sort of Mexican sushi, seasoned with spices and those who have the courage really should try the Chapulines or fried grasshoppers.
+Also, this area is renowned for its restaurants, which serve some good local specialties such as tacos made with tortillas.
+It closely resembles wraps and is stuffed with meat, fish or vegetables, tortas or the sandwiches.
+Quesadillas are tortillas filled with cheese and guacamole.
+The fried tortillas or tostadas is a sort of Mexican sushi, seasoned with spices and those who have the courage should really try the chapulines or fried grasshoppers.

-Everything is accompanied by the traditional drink, which is the agua de sabor, that is made from hibiscus infusions or by maceration of rice or with fruit juice.
-Ultimately the best time to visit Mexico is between October and May when the temperature is mild and less humid.
+Everything is accompanied by the traditional drink, which is the Agua de Sabor.
+It is made from hibiscus infusions or by maceration of rice or with fruit juice.
+Ultimately, the best time to visit Mexico is between October and May when the temperature is mild and less humid.

-I already miss the smells of food prepared at any time in the streets around the Metro station in Balderas in Mexico City, the color of the houses of the colonial city, first among all Oaxaca and San Cristobal, the flavors of all the dishes we tasted from fish, meat and vegetable but united by the constant presence of Guacamole and Habanero, even at breakfast and sounds, those of the music of salsa stalls that has been the soundtrack to days spent in Boca del Cielo.
+I already miss the smells of food prepared at any time in the streets around the Metro station in Balderas in Mexico City.
+Then, the color of the houses of the colonial city, first among all Oaxaca and San Cristobal.
+The flavors of all the dishes we tasted from fish, meat, and vegetable were united by the constant presence of Guacamole and Habanero.
+Even at breakfast, the sounds of the salsa music stalls has been the soundtrack of the days spent in Boca del Cielo.

 Mexico Travel Tips